 Licensed Producers are the only legal growers/producers of cannabis products in Ontario.

 The Ontario Cannabis Store is a Crown agency of the Government of Ontario and is the only legal supplier (wholesaler) of cannabis for private retail stores in Ontario.
 The OCS operates the provincial online store for recreational cannabis sales in Ontario.
 The AGCO does not regulate the OCS.

 The Licences and Authorizations you need from the AGCO

 To be able to legally open a retail store to sell recreational cannabis, you must get a Retail Operator Licence.
 To get this licence, you must meet all of the eligibility criteria set out in the Cannabis Licence Act and its regulations.

-A Retail Operator Licence allows you to operate one or more retail stores in Ontario.
-However, you must have a separate Retail Store Authorization for every store you wish to operate.
+A Retail Operator Licence allows you to operate one retail store in Ontario.

 Retail Store Authorization

-You must have a Retail Store Authorization for each one of your stores because the Cannabis Licence Act and its regulations require that each store meet certain requirements.
+You must have a Retail Store Authorization for your store.
+The Cannabis Licence Act and its regulations require that each store meet certain requirements.
 Requirements relate to such matters as the store layout and location.
 The regulations also give residents of the municipality in which the proposed store would be located the opportunity to provide their input.